-Led by Chef Daniel Sikorski, The Eating Well is a specialty food company that prioritizes good food first.
-Dedicated to local sourcing and clean ingredients, The Eating Well makes paleo, vegan and gluten Free meals and snacks including 4 varieties of gluten free, vegan vegetable burgers.
+The Eating Well, led by Chef Daniel Sikorski, is a specialty food company that prioritizes Good Food first.
+Dedicated to local sourcing and clean ingredients, The Eating Well makes paleo, vegan and gluten-free meals and snacks, including four varieties of vegetable burgers.
 Visit www.eatingwellonline.com.

 Daniel has been on a quest for good flavor and good food for as long as he can remember.
 Growing up with a mother who did not enjoy cooking, Daniel looked to his Calabrian grandparents for culinary inspiration.
-At ten years old he called up his grandma and asked “how do you cook pasta”, and that was the beginning of his culinary career.
+At 10 years old he called up his grandma and asked, “How do you cook pasta?”
+That was the beginning of his culinary career.

 At age 14, Daniel lied about his age in order to get his first job at Wags.
 That job launched him into the Chicago restaurant world, and he has never looked back.
-In 2006, Daniel left his job as an Executive Chef to join a start up and help start Chicago’s first LEED Certified Organic QSR as their Corporate Chef/Director of Nutrition.
-Building on the knowledge he gained from that opportunity, he went on to co-own and manage a gluten free, organic, full service restaurant in Naperville, IL.
+In 2006, Daniel left his job as an Executive Chef to join a start-up and help build Chicago’s first LEED Certified Organic QSR as their Corporate Chef/Director of Nutrition.
+Building on the knowledge he gained from that opportunity, he went on to co-own and manage a gluten-free, organic, full service restaurant in Naperville, Illinois, a Chicago suburb.

 Decades of experience in the restaurant industry coupled with a passion for good food led Daniel to create his newest concept, The Eating Well.
 He hopes to use his experience, passion and knowledge to share good, clean, and local food with everyone.
 Daniel wants us all to “Say No to Food on Drugs! ”

-Simply Native fuels adventures and healthy lifestyles with the simplest and most nutritious ingredients.
-They exclusively use plants indigenous to North America to make Ancient Foods for Modern Times™.
-All of their products are highly nutritious, Non-GMO, Certified Gluten Free, vegan, quick cooking and versatile.
-Colin is working to scale up distribution of Simply Native’s Quick Cooking Wild Rice Cereal, while developing future products utilizing plants indigenous to North America.
-Check out www.simplynativefoods.com.
+Simply Native was created to inspire adventures and healthy lifestyles with the simplest and most nutritious ingredients, exclusively using plants indigenous to North America to make Ancient Foods for Modern Times™.
+Products were designed to be highly nutritious, non-GMO, gluten-free, vegan, quick-cooking and versatile.

-Colin Tomkins-Bergh directs sales and marketing for Simply Native Foods, and has enjoyed the outdoors since his childhood growing up on the family’s organic grass-fed beef farm.
-His love of nature and conscious upbringing lead him to be an outdoor enthusiast and to eat organically and as locally as possible.
-After graduating from University of Wisconsin-Madison, Colin worked at the Ewing Marion Kauffman Foundation as a research associate exploring entrepreneurship ecosystems across the USA and the agriculture technology sector.
-From the quick-cooking cereals to other products with many more native foods from North America, simply Native ingredients will always be gluten-free and non-GMO.
+Colin Tomkins-Bergh, director of sales and marketing for Simply Native Foods,enjoyed the outdoors since his childhood growing up on the family’s organic grass-fed beef farm.
+His love of nature and conscious upbringing led him to be an outdoor enthusiast and to eat organically and as locally as possible.
+After graduating from University of Wisconsin-Madison, Colin worked at the Ewing Marion Kauffman Foundation as a research associate, exploring entrepreneurship ecosystems across the U.S. and the agriculture technology sector.

-Skinny Souping is a health benefit driven soup company featuring preservative-free sippable soups.
-Wellness expert and author, Alison Velazquez, started Skinny Souping in 2014 with a mission to create high quality, innovative health benefit driven products which enable people to conveniently eat healthy on the go.
-Visit www.skinnysouping.com.
+Skinny Souping is a health-benefit-driven soup company featuring preservative-free sippable soups that are delicious hot or cold.
+Wellness expert and author Alison Velazquez started Skinny Souping in 2014 with a mission to create high-quality, innovative that enable people to conveniently eat healthy on the go.

 Full Belly Foods

-In addition to cucumber pickles, The Full Belly line includes several delicious pickled vegetable varieties including pickled curry cauliflower, spicy French green beans, hot carrots, oil free Giardinera, red onions and even a beer brined pickle.
-Each proprietary recipe boasts a unique flavor profile, and all products are hand cut and hand packed.
+In addition to cucumber pickles, the Full Belly line includes several delicious pickled vegetable varieties including pickled curry cauliflower, spicy French green beans, hot carrots, oil-free Giardinera, red onions and even a beer brined pickle.
+Each proprietary recipe boasts a unique flavor profile.
+Check out www.fullbellypickles.com.

-In 2012 Mitch Wasserman opened Full Belly as an artisan kitchen producing hand pies, savory muffins, focaccia, granola, soups and a few varieties of pickles for retail sale in Highwood, Illinois.
-By mid-2014 Full Belly had morphed into a full time pickle manufacturer, and increased the product line to 12 products available at Whole Foods, Mariano’s, Heinen’s and additional retailers in the Chicago market.
-In 2015 Full Belly signed on with Fortune Fish & Gourmet, and have since increased their local presence and placed their line in Busch’s Markets in Ann Arbor Michigan.
+Mitch Wasserman opened Full Belly in 2012 as an artisan kitchen producing hand pies, savory muffins, focaccia, granola, soups and a few varieties of pickles for retail sale in Highwood, Illinois.
+By mid-2014 Full Belly had morphed into a fulltime pickle manufacturer, and increased the product line to 12 products available at retailers in the Chicago market.

 Rachel grew up creating delicious treats in the kitchen with her mother and grandmother and always dreamed of turning her passion into a business.
 She was a serial teenpreneur and one of her first businesses was selling her baked goods at a stand in her grandmother’s yard.
 Rachel continued to hone her craft and her plan even as she pursued a career in the intense field of finance and public accounting.

-Shel launched her company in 2013 and serves customers nationwide online, and locally baking her treats for weddings, celebrations, non-profit organizations, and corporate clients including Fortune 100 companies.
-Laine’s Bake Shop was recently selected to be a vendor for Whole Foods Market and her baked goods can be found on the shelves of several of its Chicagoland stores.
+She launched her company in 2013 to serve customers nationwide online, while locally baking her treats for weddings, celebrations, non-profit organizations, and corporate clients including Fortune 100 companies.

 The Cider Farm